 Do you encourage your staff to give to charities personally and do you provide procedures and mechanisms for helping them to do so?

 If you give gifts - without expectation of favours in return - are you sure that the receiver is not taking on an obligation?

 If a business colleague invites you out, do you pay on at least half of the occasions?

-Do you have a policy concerning the acceptance of gifts?
+Do you have a policy on giving and accepting gifts?